MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-create-match-game.md

      > [!NOTE]
      > The colors are not in alphabetical order, and **CornflowerBlue** is near the bottom of the list.

-   - For the **Dock** property, select the drop-down button and select the large middle button.
+   - For the **Dock** property, select the dropdown list and select the large middle button.
      This option spreads the table out so that it covers the entire form.
    - Set the **CellBorderStyle** property to **Inset**.
      This value provides visual borders between each cell on the board.